Anarcho-capitalism: Private property

-Rothbard also spoke about a theory of justice in property rights:
+Rothbard also argues about a theory of justice in property rights:

 It is not enough to call simply for the defense of "the rights of private property"; there must be an adequate theory of justice in property rights, else any property that some State once decreed to be "private" must now be defended by libertarians, no matter how unjust the procedure or how mischievous its consequences.

-In Justice and Property Rights, Rothbard wrote that "any identifiable owner (the original victim of theft or his heir) must be accorded his property".
-In the case of slavery, Rothbard claimed that in many cases "the old plantations and the heirs and descendants of the former slaves can be identified, and the reparations can become highly specific indeed".
-Rothbard believed slaves rightfully own any land they were forced to work on under the homestead principle.
-If property is held by the state, Rothbard advocated its confiscation and "return to the private sector", writing that "any property in the hands of the State is in the hands of thieves, and should be liberated as quickly as possible".
+In Justice and Property Rights, Rothbard writes that "any identifiable owner (the original victim of theft or his heir) must be accorded his property."
+In the case of slavery, Rothbard claims that in many cases "the old plantations and the heirs and descendants of the former slaves can be identified, and the reparations can become highly specific indeed."
+Rothbard believes slaves rightfully own any land they were forced to work on under the homestead principle.
+If property is held by the state, Rothbard advocates its confiscation and "return to the private sector", writing that "any property in the hands of the State is in the hands of thieves and should be liberated as quickly as possible."
 Rothbard proposed that state universities be seized by the students and faculty under the homestead principle.
 Rothbard also supported the expropriation of nominally "private property" if it is the result of state-initiated force such as businesses that receive grants and subsidies.

-Rothbard further proposed that businesses who receive at least 50% of their funding from the state be confiscated by the workers, writing: "What we libertarians object to, then, is not government per se but crime, what we object to is unjust or criminal property titles; what we are for is not 'private' property per se but just, innocent, non-criminal private property".
+According to Rothbard what he objects to "is not government per se but crime, what we object to is unjust or criminal property titles; what we are for is not 'private' property per se but just, innocent, non-criminal private property."

-Similarly, Karl Hess wrote that "libertarianism wants to advance principles of property but that it in no way wishes to defend, willy nilly, all property which now is called private ...
+Similarly, Karl Hess wrote that "libertarianism wants to advance principles of property, but it in no way wishes to defend, indiscriminately, all property which now is called private ...
 Much of that property is stolen.
 Much is of dubious title.
-All of it is deeply intertwined with an immoral, coercive state system".
+All of it is deeply intertwined with an immoral, coercive state system."

-Anarchists view capitalism as an inherently authoritarian and hierarchical system and seek the abolishment of private property.
-There is disagreement between anarchists and anarcho-capitalists as the former generally rejects anarcho-capitalism as a form of anarchism and considers anarcho-capitalism a contradiction in terms, while the latter holds that the abolishment of private property would require expropriation which is "counterproductive to order" and would require a state.
+Classical anarchists view capitalism and institutions of law enforcement and wage system as an inherently authoritarian and hierarchical system and seek the abolishment of private property.
+Anarcho-capitalists don't disagree, but consider property- and contract-based hierarchies to be acceptable or even desirable.
+For that reason there is disagreement between most anarchists and anarcho-capitalists as the former generally rejects anarcho-capitalism as a form of anarchism and considers anarcho-capitalism a contradiction in terms, while the latter holds that the abolishment of private property and the wage system would require expropriation and anti-market state regulation, which is "counterproductive to order" and would require a state.